PBLab/Data_logger/README.md

 # Installation
 Simple clone repo (or just download and extract code) and add directory to Matlab path.

+# Creating a project
+Project settings are stored in a yaml file called ['project.yml'](project.yml).
+This file goes under PROJECT_ROOT_DIR/ which can be any directory of your choice.
+Fields in the 'project.yml' file are used to populate fields in the app tabs related to project (experimenter, project name, etc) and session (conditions, anesthetics, viruses, etc).
+Check the file to see supported options.

 # Dependencies
 Install [yaml tools](https://www.mathworks.com/matlabcentral/fileexchange/106765-yaml) and add to Matlab path.